Nambu Structures And Associated Bialgebroids: Linear Nambu structure

 \begin{defn} Let $p: A \longrightarrow M $ be a smooth vector bundle.
-A Nambu structure $(A, \{~, \cdots , ~ \})$ of order $n$ on the total space $A$ is called a {\it fibre wise linear Nambu structure} or {\it linear Nambu structure } of order $n$ if it satisfies the following properties. \begin{description} \item The bracket of $n$ linear functions is a linear function. \item The bracket of $(n-1)$ linear functions and a basic function is a basic function. \item The bracket of functions where there are more that one basic functions as entries is zero. \end{description} \end{defn}
+An $n$-vector field $\Pi \in \mathcal{X}^n (A)$ is called {\bf fibrewise linear} or {\bf linear} $n$-vector field on $A$ if the induced $n$-ary bracket on $C^\infty(A)$ satisfies the following properties. \begin{itemize} \item[(i)] The bracket of $n$ linear functions is again a linear function. \item[(ii)] The bracket of $(n-1)$ linear functions and a basic function is a basic function. \item[(iii)] The bracket of functions is zero if there are more than one basic functions as entries. \end{itemize} \end{defn}

+\begin{defn} Let $p: A \longrightarrow M $ be a smooth vector bundle.
+A Nambu structure of order $n$ on the total space $A$ is called {\bf fibrewise linear Nambu structure} or {\bf linear Nambu structure} of order $n$ if the Nambu tensor is linear. \end{defn}